-The extremely rich and bright past of the region is certified by the numerous archeological excavations and historical research conducted by Greek and foreign researchers over the last 100 years.
+The extremely rich and bright past of the region is certified by the numerous archaeological excavations and historical research conducted by Greek and foreign researchers over the last 100 years.

 The Palace and the Minoan Settlement of Zakros

 The Palace of Kato Zakros is one of four Minoan palaces to be found on Crete.
 It is situated 45km east of Sitia, in a sheltered bay on the east coast, oriented politically and comercially towards the major civilizations of the Middle East.

 The first excavation in Kato Zakros was performed by the British D. Hogarth, in 1901, who discovered the remains of a Minoan settlement , indicating a flourishing society.
 He unearthed about 300 clay stamps on coins, indicating some sort of bureaucratic system of control or a number of commercial affairs.
 Some of these stamps originate from Knossos, which indicates the close relationship of Knossos and Zakros, at least during the 15th century BC.
 In 1962, the Greek archaeologist N. Platon started a new excavation in the valley of Kato Zakros.
 He was convinced that here was something much more important than a naval settlement – the excavation results were indeed impressive!
 They revealed a Minoan palace and a settlement surrounding it, dispersed over the slopes of the two hills of the valley.
 Important findings came to light during the research of the Minoan tombs, most of which were “sheltered” in natural caves, in the gorge of Zakros – renamed “the gorge of the dead” (“faraghi ton nekron”) – but also in other positions, such as in “Mavro Avlaki” southeast of the gulf and “Spiliara”, on the north slope of the valley.